-CW shows this season (so far): 4400, All American, Batwoman, DC’s Legends of Tomorrow, Dynasty, The Flash, Great Chocolate Showdown, Killer Camp, Legacies, Legends of the Hidden Temple, March, Nancy Drew, Naomi, Penn & Teller: Fool Us, Riverdale, Superman & Lois, Two Sentence Horror Stories, Walker, Whose Line Is It Anyway?, and World’s Funniest Animals.
+CW shows this season (so far): All American, All American: Homecoming, Coroner, Criss Angel’s Magic with the Stars, DC’s Stargirl, Family Law, The Flash, Kung Fu, Masters of Illusion, Penn & Teller: Fool Us, Professionals, Walker, Walker: Independence, Whose Line Is It Anyway?, The Winchesters, and World’s Funniest Animals.

 Note: If you’re not seeing the updated charts, please try reloading the page.
 You can also view them here.